PGSch/AutoCoder/README.md

 We welcome contributions to improve AutoCoder!
 Please open an issue or submit a pull request for any features or bug fixes you’d like to see.

+## Acknowledgements

+This repository and project are based on the `DevOps Engineer with AI` course by [Hyperskill](https://hyperskill.org) in collaboration with [JetBrains](https://www.jetbrains.com/).
+The course provided the foundational knowledge and practical exercises that inspired the creation and development of AutoCoder.
+Special thanks to the Hyperskill and JetBrains teams for designing such an engaging and comprehensive learning experience.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.